wallacelt25/2602169705_asignment2/README.md

-# Final Project Group: TrioWads Entrusted Service
+# Final Project Group Sample WebPage: TrioWads Entrusted Service

-Welcome to the repository for the TrioWads Entrusted Service Final Project.
-This project is developed by a team of three members as part of our Web Application Development and Security (WADS) course.
+Welcome to the repository for the TrioWads Entrusted Service Final Project Group Sample WebPage:.
+This is the repository for the individual profile pages of the team member of TrioWADS.

 ## Project Overview

 Our project involves creating a helpdesk ticketing system for **Yippaws**, an entrusted service business.
 The system aims to streamline customer support by efficiently managing and resolving service tickets.

-## Team Members
+## Team Members Names along with the HTMLs

 - **Wallace Louis Tjang**
   - *Role:* Designer